Demarcating Geographic Regions using Community Detection in Commuting Networks with Significant Self-Loops: Discussion

-Though detection of singletons may be antithetical to typical notions of \textit{community} in network theory, they are very important in the this particular application of spatial commuting networks with strong self-looping tendencies.
-The of monads is closely tied to the prevalence of self-looping behavior, and this study calls into attention the role of self loops in community detection of networks modelling human mobility with spatial constraints.
-As described in \citet{clauset_powerlaw_2009}, most network data arising from nature adhere to power laws, and commuting flows, which are reflective of human populations, are no exception.
+Though detection of \jf{monads} may be antithetical to typical notions of \textit{community} in network theory, they are very important in this \ch{particular application.
+This research highlights the role of self loops in commuting networks and is broadly applicable to human mobility networks with spatial constraints.
+As described in \cite{clauset_powerlaw_2009}, most network data arising from nature adhere to power laws, and commuting flows are no exception.
 This study shows that power laws in spatial settings are intricately linked to self-referential behavior.
-Many studies have described human populations s adhering to heavy-tailed distributions such as the Zipf Law \citep{newman_zipf, barabasi_power}, but this study is among the first to indicate how might regional delineations arise to adjust for such phenomena.
+Many studies have described human populations adhering to heavy-tailed distributions such as the Zipf Law \cite{newman_zipf, barabasi_power}, but this study is among the first to indicate how regional delineations can account for such phenomena.}

-Strongly self-commuting counties that are identified as monads can also be classified as clusters are they are found using tests of similar hypotheses in evaluating how unlikely the size of the total commuting activity in a given geographical unit is compared to a scenario where commuting activity was generated at random subject to constraints arising from the weighted configuration model.
-The null hypothesis for monadicity parallels the null hypothesis for each community connectivity in evaluating whether a test node is significantly more strongly connected to other nodes, or itself, than expected.
+Strongly self-commuting counties that are identified as monads are \jf{also classified} as clusters.
+Monads are found using tests of similar \jf{hypotheses evaluating} how unlikely \textit{the size of the total commuting activity in a given geographical unit is} compared to a scenario where commuting activity was generated at random subject to constraints arising from the weighted configuration model.
+The null hypothesis for monadicity parallels the null hypothesis \jf{for community} connectivity in evaluating whether a test node is significantly more strongly connected to other nodes, or itself, than expected.

-Monads tend to be parts of communities and tend to have multiple community memberships: nodes with high strengths extend influence both within county and between county.
-This may be explained by viewing high volumes of within-county commuting as a driving force for outward expansion, first becoming nodal clusters, then to tightly interconnected communities.
-One may conceive of a sequential toy model that offers a compromise between the \textit{concentric} and \textit{lateral} models.
-Population concentrates at first in a core area, then economic activity spreads out nodally.
-However, the once-peripheral areas begin to commute amongst themselves after a certain point \citep{plane_geography_1981}.
-Identifying certain nodes as simultaneously monads and members in a cluster gives more insight to the type of effect that the self-looping behavior of single node exerts on connectivity patterns around the node.